-While backlinks are simply other people linking to your website or articles from theirs, internal links are the ones in your menu, footer and inside of the content.
+While backlinks are simply other people linking to you from other websites, internal links are the ones in your menu, footer and inside of the content that link between your pages.

 Seeing that someone linked to your content, Google passes some domain authority of that source to your website.
 However, it’s not always a positive thing.
 To combat link spamming and to fight services selling backlinks, domains with a very low authority can hurt your rankings.